 Table 2 presents the data on school and college enrolment, access to educational reservations, and receipt of scholarships or fellowships among five tribal communities: Gond, Koya, Chenchu, Kolam, and Lambadi.
 The Gond, Kolam, and Chenchu communities report 100% enrolment in government institutions, indicating a high dependence on public education.
 In contrast, the Koya and Lambadi communities show a significant preference for private institutions, with 62% of Koya and 74% of Lambadi students enrolled in private schools or colleges.
 This may reflect either better access to private education in their regions or a perceived gap in the quality of public education.
 However, disparities are evident in access to educational reservations.
 Only 0.9% of Gond and 0% of Kolam respondents reported availing of reservations in educational institutions, suggesting potential gaps in awareness or implementation.
 The Lambadi (16%) and Koya (12%) communities appear to benefit more from reservations, while Chenchus also lag behind at 5.5%.
 When it comes to scholarships and fellowships, the Lambadi (75%) and Koya (68%) communities have the highest access, followed by Kolam (37%), Chenchu (36%), and Gond (29%).

-Table 2: Enrolment, Access to Reservation and Scholarship (%)
+Table 2.
+Enrolment, Access to Reservation and Scholarship (%)